 Calling a family member, friend, or neighbor you trust with your baby can also be a huge help.
 Having someone there with you to help you through this time, even once in a while, can help make the witching hour a lot more bearable.

 Having a support system in place to help you with the highs and lows of parenthood is so important.

-If your baby is going through the witching hour phase—crying or fussing during the same time every day—you are not alone.
-While many babies experience this time, and many parents all over the world are trying all of the tricks to soothe their baby, it can still be a difficult phase.
+If your baby is going through the witching hour phase—crying or fussing during the same time every day—remember you are not alone.
+Luckily, most babies grow out of the phase by the time they’re three months old.